gerichilli/Computer-Science-Notebook/02 CS1201 Programming 1 (Java)/Readme.md

-> Since I found Javanotes confusing and unnecessarily lengthy for a beginner with Java, I learned Java with Head First Java instead of Javanotes
+> Since I found Javanotes confusing and unnecessarily lengthy for a beginner with Java, I learned some chapters with Head First Java instead

 ## Unit 1: Introduction to Programming

-- Chapter 1
+- Chapter 1 (Javanotes + Youtube)
 - Chapter 2

 ## Unit 2: Control Structures